ruijarimba/azure-pipelines-guidelines/guidelines/steps/donot-mix-syntax.md

 ## Reason

-Directly using pipeline parameters in the middle of a script task can make the script harder to read, maintain and test.
+Directly using pipeline parameters or variables in the middle of a script task can make the script harder to read, maintain and test.

 ## Recommended Approach